gt-cs3220/gt-cs3220.github.io/assignment3.md

 In this design, you will write a bubble sort that you did in assignment #2 in the assembly code.
 Data should be stored in address 0x040.

-After the bubble sort is done, display FF in hex0.
+After the bubble sort is done, display 0F in HEX0.
 And read the contents of the value from 0x040 at one cycle at a time, and display the value in the hex1.
 Both outcomes of the hex values will be used for grading.

 Note:
-test_all.hex do not cover all corner cases.
+testall.hex do not cover all corner cases.
 You might need to debug your hardware as well

 ## Optional task: Adding a branch predictor

 ** Description **

-In this design, you would add a branch predictor using a 16-entry gshare branch predictor.
+In this design, you would add a branch predictor using a 16-entry gshare branch predictor (i.e. 4-bit branch history length).
-If your design works correctly with a branch predictor, you will get 5 extra point.
+If your design works correctly with a branch predictor, you will get a 5 extra point.
+Your branch predictor should work with your bubble sort.